jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-11-strangers-5-julie-valenti.md

 Carol Dweck wrote a book about this called "Mindset: The New Psychology of Success".
 In the book, Dweck describes and differentiates between fixed mindsets and growth mindsets.
 Dweck talks of people with fixed mindsets are less prone to take risks and fail.
 She talks about how people with fixed mindsets shut down after unable to do specific tasks.
 On the contrary, people with a growth mindset allow for failure and learn from mistakes and try again.
 In reality, everyone is a little of both.
 We allow for failure in some aspects of our lives, growth mindset, and we are set in our ways in others, fixed mindset.

 Julie uses this understanding of neuroplasticity to teach her clients they have the ability to change.
-With some guidence and practice, the client will be able to re-wire their brains.
+With some guidance and practice, the client will be able to re-wire their brains.

 ### Rewiring Communication

 I had the chance to read Julie's book on a plane ride from San Jose to St. Louis.
 The book is for people with a confusing childhood and therapists.
 I would make the case the book can also be for people who don't have a confusing childhood.
-I recognize I strugge with some of the concepts.
+I recognize I struggle with some of the concepts.

 The 20 concepts are tools to help arm the reader.
 Julie writes about each concept by going into examples of how the concept applies.
 At the end of the concept, she supplies a self-assessment.
 The self-assessment asks the reader questions.
 These questions help solidify their understanding of how the concept relates to them.
 I have not finished through the self-assessments on my first reading, and will return to them.

 Many concepts apply to the reader's efforts in dealing with tough decisions.
 By giving alternatives to dealing with these situations, the reader can build habits.
 Or unlearning habits that have been ingrained since their childhood.
 After reading the book, Julie hopes the reader asks themselves the big questions.
-What they are doing in the world?Why do they do what they do based off their hardwiring?
+What they are doing in the world?
+Why do they do what they do based off their hardwiring?
 What they can do different?
 How to go about doing different?

 Betty is at home, making dinner for her husband James.
-Betty is eager to talk to James when he gets home.
+She's had a stressful day when her car broke down.
+She wants to ask James about buying a new car when he gets home.
 Betty hears James come in and welcomes him home.
-James has a frustrated look on his face and tells Betty not to talk to him.
+James has a frustrated look on his face and tells Betty he can't talk now.
+James proceeds to the living room, sits down, and turns on the television.

 Betty's confused and frustrated.
 As mentioned, Betty was expecting James to come home and talk to her.
 Now that her expectations are thwarted, Betty must face her own thoughts and emotions.
 Betty has yelled at James in the past for similar behavior before.
 None of the previous encounters have ended well.
 Betty takes a breath and reviews the 5 part communication formula.

 1. Observation